bvi1994/marko-giphy-keyboard/tutorial.md

 We will add the functionally of the buttons later, we just want to make sure that buttons render.

-In the `scroll-button` component, we have added an object called `input`. `input` in Marko is an object where the data is used for the component.
-The `input` object is similar to parameters in JavaScript functions. ***You can access the parameter function by using `input.[parameter-name]` within a child component.***
+In the `scroll-button` component, we have added an object called `input`. `input` is an object provided by Marko that contains all the attibutes when it is used.
+You can think attribute as neing analagous to JavaScript parameters

-***To pass in a value by parameter to a component, simply add the following to the tag `parameter-name=value`.***
+***To pass in a value by attribute to a component, simply add the following to the tag `attribute-name=value`.***

-In the example, we used passing in a `direction` as a parameter name for the `scroll-button` component.
+In the example, we used pass in `direction` as an attribute for the `scroll-button` component.
 Within the `sctoll-button` component, we would access the value by using `input.direction`.

 [Read more about the `input` in Marko](https://markojs.com/docs/rendering/)